APA Citation Guide

 APA Style is one of the most widely used citation styles.
-This quick guide will help you become more familiar with the APA style citation and formatting guidelines.
+Other popular styles for citing sources are MLA Citation Style and Chicago Style.
+This quick guide will help you become more familiar with the APA citation and formatting guidelines.

 When you refer to a source in your work, include an in-text citation.
 This means citing the authors’ last names and the publication year directly in the sentence where you use the information.

 After the main body of your work, you must also include a reference page, where you cite all your sources in full.
 This not only helps your readers retrieve the sources used in your work, but is one step to ensuring you do not commit plagiarism.

 An in-text citation is a concise way to show the reader where the original idea came from and to give credit to the original author.

 According to APA’s citation guidelines, you should write down the last name of the authors and the year of publication.
 This can be done in multiple ways:

 - An earlier study in which X and Y were compared revealed that … (Smith, 1988).